Posts tagged with “linux”

 To-Do

-• Docker containers configs + DB backup and restore
+• Docker containers configs + DB backup and restore (done)

 • There are two weak points in the current setup: the NAS backing up to itself (so this is not really a backup, just versioning), and the lack of an offsite backup.
 Both issues could be addressed by periodically copying backup archives to an encrypted external drive stored elsewhere.